 He was not okay.

 He snaked his arms around her, though.
 She’d tied her dark hair in a ponytail at the nape, which he didn’t like.
 He wanted it loose, hanging free past her shoulders and almost to the base of her spine.
-Brushing against his arms and chest like he remembered when they’d been kids.
+Brushing against his arms and chest, like when they’d been kids.
 But it smelled of some fruity-flavored shampoo now.
 That, he liked.

-“Why do we do it?”
-He finally asked her.
+“Why do we do it?” he asked her.
 “Why do we keep coming back?”